aiidateam/aiida-tutorials/docs/sections/calculations/index.rst

         :classes: btn-light text-left stretched-link font-weight-bold
     ^^^^^^^^^^^^

-    This module will take you trough some of the common errors that can happen when submitting calculations and how to deal with them.
+    This module will highlight some of the common issues that can happen when submitting calculations and how to deal with them.

     +++++++++++++
     .. list-table::